matyama/configs/README.md

 :CocInstall coc-json
 ```

+### Visual Studio Code
+Settings are automatically synchronized via [build-in mechanism](https://code.visualstudio.com/docs/editor/settings-sync)
+so one can just login to GitHub.

 ## Saving configurations
 Edits to any linked configurations is automatically propagated here
 (via the symlink).
 Then simply commit and push the changes.